runaydhaygude/a-simple-rest-api/README.md

 # a-simple-rest-api
-A simple rest api project to experiment with CI/CD or any dev-ops learning
+A simple rest api project to experiment with CI/CD or any dev-ops learning.

+first change.